Skip to main content

 2. The Connection and Deployment fields are hidden (not used by Copilot).

-3. The Copilot Configuration section includes GitHub sign-in and a model picker.
+3. The Copilot Configuration section includes GitHub sign-in, a model picker, an Effort level selector, and the Allow all tool executions option.

 Credential scope